Rob Gronkowski’s Girlfriend Camille Kostek Forgets Her Undershirt In Revealing Instagram Snapshot

-A windswept looking Camille Kostek took to popular social media platform Instagram earlier today to show off her natural curves, coyly captioning to the cleavage baring shot with a simple “I forgot an undershirt.”
+A windswept looking Camille Kostek took to popular social media platform Instagram earlier today to show off her natural curves, coyly captioning to the cleavage-baring shot with a simple “I forgot an undershirt.”

 In the snapshot, Kostek can be seen with an energized, feisty look on her face as she looks out at the camera from behind carefree blond locks, one part obscuring parts of her face while the rest slides effortlessly down her shoulders to rest just above her chest.
 Wearing what appears to be a blend between a heavily altered suit jacket and a shawl — placed artfully over her chest and shoulders to obscure any potential nudity — Kostek is the picture of a wild and natural grace as captured by the lens.